Torch relay for Tokyo Olympics kicks off its 121-day journey - WHIZ News

 The ceremony was closed to the public because of the fear of spreading COVID-19 but was streamed live.

-“The torch of Tokyo 2020 will become a bright light for hope for Japanese citizens and citizens in the world and a light at the end of the tunnel,” said Seiko Hashimoto, the president of the local organizing committee and a former Olympian herself.
+“The torch of Tokyo 2020 will become a bright light for hope for Japanese citizens and citizens in the world and a light at the end of the tunnel,” said Seiko Hashimoto, the president of the local organizing committee and a former Olympian.

 Homare Sawa, the biggest star on the 2011 team, missed the ceremony.
 She is being treated for a condition affecting her inner ear and had to withdraw from the event.